July 2, 2025, 6:01 am | Read time: 5 minutes

 How to Cool a Hot Gaming Console

-The internal temperature a console can withstand depends on its performance and design.
+How much internal temperature a console can withstand depends on its performance and design.
 Temperatures of 140 degrees Fahrenheit are not uncommon inside the devices; they can occasionally rise above 194 degrees.
-Such numbers are extremely damaging to electronics and casings over time.
-Therefore, there are several things to consider from the outset to make the gaming console as comfortable as possible.
+Such numbers are extremely harmful to electronics and casings over time.
+Therefore, you can pay attention to a few things from the start to make it as comfortable as possible for the gaming console.

 Optimal Location

-Therefore, make sure to place your PlayStation, Xbox, or Nintendo Switch in a location that is as dark and cool as possible.
+Therefore, make sure to place your PlayStation, Xbox, or Nintendo Switch in a dark and cool location.
 However, not too cold, as low temperatures are also not beneficial for electronics.
 Additionally, there should be no devices nearby that emit heat or restrict the console’s ventilation.
-Materials like wood, cardboard, or textiles are not recommended as surfaces.
+Avoid using materials like wood, cardboard, or textiles as a base.
 Their low density means they absorb and heat up rather than dissipate heat.

 Ventilation

-As mentioned earlier, ventilation is crucial for preventing heat buildup inside the gaming console.
+As mentioned, ventilation is crucial for the gaming console to prevent heat buildup inside.
 Ensure that the external ventilation slots are always clear.

-Additionally, dust or pet hair can cause internal blockages that hinder the fan’s operation.
+Additionally, internal obstructions like dust or pet hair can hinder the fan’s operation.
 You can easily open a PlayStation 4 or 5 to carefully remove dirt and even replace the fan if it’s outdated.
 This is also possible with the Xbox One or Series X without much expertise.
-For the first and second generation Nintendo Switch, you can replace the fan, but it’s a bit more complicated due to the small casing.
+For the first and second generation Nintendo Switch, you can replace the fan, but it’s more complicated due to the small casing.
 Also, any damage incurred during this process is not covered by the manufacturer’s warranty.

 Digital Games